 The Western Disturbance as a trough in mid and upper tropospheric westerlies with its axis at 5.8 km above mean sea level roughly along longitude 80 degree east to the north of latitude 25 degree north persists, it said.

-The weather office also mentioned that the trough with its axis at 3.1 km above mean sea level roughly along longitude 90 degree east to the north of latitude 22 degree north persists.
+The weather office also mentioned that the trough with its axis at 3.1 km above mean sea level roughly along longitude 90 degrees east to the north of latitude 22 degree north persists.

 The cyclonic circulation over central Pakistan and neighborhood, the IMD said, is also extending up to 1.5 km above mean sea level.